 The great news is that even if you’ve had dental caries (the technical word that dentists use for cavities) in the past, you can take steps to lower your chances of getting new ones in the future.
 If you’re lucky enough to catch cavities while they’re still in the first phase of demineralization, you might be able to reverse the cavity altogether.

 Cavities on teeth don’t just happen overnight.
 They’re the result of gradual plaque and acids eroding the outside layers of your enamel.
 To prevent that from happening, you need to physically remove the biofilm and food debris that accumulates inside of your mouth all day long.

 Yes, you have to floss every day.
 Yes, you have to brush twice a day.
 But the few minutes of day it takes to clean your teeth can save you hundreds to thousands of dollars in dental expenses years down the road.

 Brush for at least two minutes, twice per day.
 Even better, invest in an electric toothbrush since it offers thousands of more strokes per minute.
-Take care to focus on every surface in your mouth, especially along the gums.
+Take care to focus on every surface in your mouth, especially along the gums to prevent gumline cavities.